Man of the Hole: Death

 On 24 August 2022, the Man of the Hole was found dead in his last home by FUNAI agent Altair José Algayer.
 He was found "lying down in the hammock, and ornamented [with macaw feathers] as if waiting for death".
-There were no signs of violence or any other disturbance before his corpse had been discovered by FUNAI.
+There were no signs of violence or any other disturbance before his corpse was discovered by FUNAI.
 It was estimated that he had died in July and was about 60 years old at the time of his death.
 The body was transferred to the state capital Porto Velho for autopsy, in an attempt to establish the cause of death.
 The man's burial, originally scheduled for 14 October, finally took place on 4 November after a court order to FUNAI to release his body.
 He was buried in a traditional indigenous funeral at the same location where his body had been found in August.
 His burial place was desecrated by farmers shortly after, leading to renewed calls for permanent protection of the land where he and his people had dwelled.